Pay Per Click Training and Education

 Google AdWords offers some automated bid structuring, which helps initially, but soon you will want to manually manage your bids.
 Learning how to do this will take time; looking through the forums and asking the right questions of the right people will help.

-Conferences like Search Engine Strategies, ad:tech, PubCon and Search Marketing Expo offers sessions and seminars on best practices and how to manage search engine marketing campaigns.
+Conferences like ad:tech, Pubcon and Search Marketing Expo offer sessions and seminars on best practices and how to manage search engine marketing campaigns.

 PPC bid management can be "tricky" in programs such as Google AdWords.
 Setting up a campaign is fairly easy, managing it can be frustrating if you don't know what you are doing.
 Figuring out where the "sweet spot" position is for your industry and what keywords to target can be difficult.